pcarbo/varbvs/README.md

 subdirectories, one for the MATLAB functions, and one for the R code.

-Next you will need to compile the C++ code into MATLAB executable ("MEX") files.
-To do this, you will need to have a [C++ compiler supported by MATLAB](http://www.mathworks.com/support/compilers/current_release/), and you will need to configure MATLAB to build MEX files.
+Next you will need to compile the C code into MATLAB executable ("MEX") files.
+To do this, you will need to have a [C compiler supported by MATLAB](http://www.mathworks.com/support/compilers/current_release/), and you will need to configure MATLAB to build MEX files.
 See [this webpage](http://www.mathworks.com/support/tech-notes/1600/1605.html) for details.
-When you follow this step, it is important that you configure MATLAB so that it uses the version of the C++ compiler that is compatible with your version of MATLAB.
+When you follow this step, it is important that you configure MATLAB so that it uses the version of the C compiler that is compatible with your version of MATLAB.
 Otherwise, you will encounter errors when building the MEX files, or MATLAB may crash when attempting to run the examples.
 If you run into these problems, you may have to run the mex command with the -v flag to check what compiler is being used, and you may have to edit the MEX configuration file manually.

 To build the necessary MEX files, run the **install.m** script in MATLAB.

+Note that the beginning of this script sets some compiler and linker flags.
+These flags tell the GCC compiler to use the ISO C99 standard, and to optimize the code as much as possible.
+However, these flags may not be relevant to your setup, especially if you are not using the [gcc](gcc.gnu.org) compiler.
+To avoid problems, if you are not using gcc it may be best to set the variables **cflags** and **ldflags** to empty strings before running the **install.m** script.

+If you modify the installation procedure to fit your compiler setup, it is important that you define macro MATLAB_MEX_FILE, akin to the
+#define MATLAB_MEX_FILE directive in C. In gcc, this is accomplished
-*Make note about including flag -DMATLAB_MEX_FILE when building MEX files.*
+by including flag -DMATLAB_MEX_FILE when issuing the command to build the MEX files.

-*Make note here about including additional flags when building the MEX files .
-For example, I use -O3 -Os with gcc, and -O3 -Os -s when linking the object files using gcc.
-It is also important to activate the C99 standard; e.g. using -std=gnu99.*

 Start by running the script **example1.m**.
 This script demonstrates how the variational inference algorithm is used to compute posterior